The 6 Best Solar Companies in Massachusetts (2024)

 You may come across some unfamiliar terms when speaking with solar company representatives.
 Here are some key and their definitions:

-• Solar battery backup: This stores excess energy generated by solar panels.
+- Solar battery backup: This stores excess energy generated by solar panels.
 It enables you to use the stored energy when there is no sunlight, such as at night or during power outages.
 It also provides greater energy independence and resilience against grid failures.
+Our survey data shows that most homeowners purchase two batteries with their solar system.

-There are different solar financing options suitable for various budgets and financial objectives.
+There are different ways to finance solar panels that are suitable for various budgets and financial objectives.
 Most companies offer two or more payment options, which include a full purchase or loan.
 Generally, a full purchase or loan is the most cost-effective option for solar installation.

 However, there is also the option of solar leasing, which may work for some people, depending on their situation.
 Nevertheless, we recommend you opt for a full purchase or loan because they offer more benefits than leasing.